+Here is where the comparative comes in.
+UMass also helped me discover my passion for fieldwork, and I have had the incredible fortune of working on binding and definite wh-phrases in Yalalag Zapotec.
+I have also worked on pronouns and (tensed) definite determiners in Somali with Deniz Özyıldız.
 Other things I’m currently working on include PCC effects and Agree-derived clitic ordering in Romanian, Binding in Vietnamese with Thuy Bui, and fake indexicals and their agreement patterns in Farsi with Zahra Mirrazi.

-Here’s something my CV won’t tell you: I am an unquestionable expert in all things Harry Potter.
+Finally, here’s something my CV won’t tell you: I am an unquestionable expert in all things Harry Potter.